Ritte11/waveshield-cracked/README.md

-# waveshield-cracked
+# WaveShield Cracked By Ritte

+## Prerequisite
-To install it you will need mysql-async only !       💖 Cracked by [WWW] Ritte#3215
+- To install it you will need mysql-async only !

+## Credit
+💖 Cracked by Ritte